The Bodyguard (soundtrack): Recording

-By March, Houston, Crowe and Costner struggled to find a song that would go for a parting final song to be performed by Houston's character at the end of the film.
-Initially, Costner had suggested on Houston recording the Motown standard, "What Becomes of the Brokenhearted", but the song's choice didn't please neither Houston or Crowe, who felt the song was "like a dirge: 'Happiness is just an illusion, filled with sadness and confusion...'", adding jokingly, "you wanna kill yourself at the end of it!"
+Houston, Crowe and Costner struggled to find a song that would be the centerpiece of the album, as well as a "parting final song" by Houston's character at the end of the film.
+Initially, Costner had insisted on Houston recording the Motown standard, "What Becomes of the Brokenhearted", even suggesting that Houston sing the first verse a cappella and that it would be given a slower arrangement, but the song's choice didn't please neither Houston or Crowe, who felt the song was "like a dirge: 'Happiness is just an illusion, filled with sadness and confusion...'", adding jokingly, "you wanna kill yourself at the end of it!"
 Houston reportedly told Foster "this song doesn't really fit me."

-Once it was learned the song was used for the film, Fried Green Tomatoes, and made into an Billboard chart hit by singer Paul Young in March 1992, Foster and Costner agreed to replace it with another song.
+Once it was learned the song was used for the film, Fried Green Tomatoes, and made into a Billboard chart hit by singer Paul Young in March 1992, Foster and Costner agreed to replace it with another song.
 According to Crowe, she was the one to suggest the country ballad, "I Will Always Love You", originally recorded and composed by Dolly Parton after hearing a rendition by Linda Ronstadt.
-Houston first performed it live at the Fontainebleau in Miami Beach in March 1992 during the final shooting.
-It was suggested by Costner that Houston started the performance acapella.
+Houston first performed it live at the Fontainebleau in Miami Beach in March 1992 during the final shooting of the film.
+Houston sung the first verse acapella to please Costner following the rejection of "What Becomes of the Brokenhearted".
 A month later, a studio recording commenced at Ocean Way Recording on April 22, 1992.

 Prior to recording, Foster contacted Dolly Parton about recording the song.
-When the songwriter learned Foster was going to record the Ronstadt-inspired version, Parton suggested that Houston sing the third verse from her original recording.
+When the songwriter learned Foster was going to record the Ronstadt-inspired version, Parton suggested that Houston sing the third verse from her original recording as her original third verse had been a spoken recitation.
 Houston used her own band musicians, including drummer Ricky Lawson and saxophonist Kirk Whalum for the song's production.
-The final Houston song to be recorded, "I'm Every Woman", was recorded at producer Narada Michael Walden's Tarpan Studios in San Rafael, California on August 19, 1992, Houston was by then a month pregnant with daughter Bobbi Kristina Brown.
+The final Houston song to be recorded for the album, a rendition of Chaka Khan's "I'm Every Woman", was recorded at producer Narada Michael Walden's Tarpan Studios in San Rafael, California and Ocean Way Recording Studios, the former session on August 19, and the latter, with Houston's vocals, in mid-October.